jsiek/denotational_semantics/agda/README.md

    * `ValueBCD`

       * Denotational values (⊥, ↦, ⊔) (aka.
 BCD intersection types),
-        the ⊑ ordering, and ℱ, appropriate for call-by-name.
+        the ⊑ ordering, and ℱ, for the lambda calculus.
         Instances of ValueStruct, ValueOrdering, and Consistent.

       * Proves function inversion and stuff about AboveFun needed for